pandas-dev/pandas/doc/source/timeseries.rst

 Exact Indexing
 ~~~~~~~~~~~~~~

-As discussed in previous section, indexing a ``DateTimeIndex`` with a partial string depends on the "accuracy" of the period, in other words how specific the interval is in relation to the resolution of the index.
+As discussed in previous section, indexing a ``DatetimeIndex`` with a partial string depends on the "accuracy" of the period, in other words how specific the interval is in relation to the resolution of the index.
 In contrast, indexing with ``Timestamp`` or ``datetime`` objects is exact, because the objects have exact meaning.
 These also follow the semantics of *including both endpoints*.

 These ``Timestamp`` and ``datetime`` objects have exact ``hours, minutes,`` and ``seconds``, even though they were not explicitly specified (they are ``0``).